 - Become board-eligible for the American Sleep and Breathing Academy

-Dr. Juarez is experienced to treat your sleep apnea.
+Dr. Juarez is experienced to treat your sleep apnea so you can reduce your health risks associated with the condition and live a better life.
 Call us today at 832-463-1021 to schedule a consultation with her.

 Depending on your situation, we can help relieve sleep apnea in several ways.
 In mild cases, you may have success with simply sleeping on your side.
 For patients who require treatment for relief, we can provide: